Dropshipping vs Affiliate Marketing: Which to Choose?

 You can start affiliate marketing using your social media profiles, a YouTube channel, or a marketing website.

-Essentially, if you can build an audience, then you’ve got a good opportunity to monetize what you’re doing through affiliate marketing.
+Essentially, if you can build an audience, you have a good opportunity to monetize what you’re doing through affiliate marketing.
 It’s one of the most low-risk business models out there, and it’s something you can get started with immediately.

-It’s also an extremely attractive proposition for existing e-commerce stores because again, it’s very low risk.
+It’s also an extremely attractive proposition for existing e-commerce stores because it’s very low risk.

 Your only investment is in affiliate marketing software like AffiliateWP, which shouldn’t cost you more than $300 a year.
-For that, you can mobilize an army of affiliates and influencers to promote your products and expand your reach.
+You can mobilize an army of affiliates and influencers to promote your products and expand your reach.

-You don’t pay affiliate commissions until the sale has been approved, so there’s a lot of upside without having to make any big investments.
+You don’t pay affiliate commissions until the sale has been approved, so there’s a lot of upside without making any big investments.

 The downsides of affiliate marketing are probably what makes it so attractive for merchants.